astep-aau/aSTEP-frontend/docs/src/content/docs/group-3/route-estimation-service.md

 ```

 - The heuristic (straight-line Haversine distance) is admissible and consistent, meaning it never overestimates the remaining distance and satisfies the triangle inequality.
-- This ensures A* explores the minimum number of nodes necessary to find the optimal route, making it significantly faster than Dijkstra's algorithm for single-pair shortest path queries.
+- This ensures A* explores the minimum number of nodes necessary to find the optimal route, making it significantly faster than Dijkstra's algorithm for single-pair, shortest path queries.
 - One-way edge enforcement occurs during neighbor exploration: backward traversal is skipped when `edge.Oneway == true`, preventing illegal route segments.

 ```csharp